aws/aws-durable-execution-sdk-python/docs/core/wait.md

 **Parameters:**

 - `duration` (Duration, required) - How long to wait.
 Must be at least 1 second.
 Use `Duration.from_seconds()`, `Duration.from_minutes()`, `Duration.from_hours()`, or `Duration.from_days()` to create a duration.
 - `name` (str, optional) - A name for the wait operation.
 Useful for debugging and testing.
-If not provided, the SDK generates an identifier automatically.

 **Returns:** None